 Gabrielle Cerberville (b.
 1991 in Sleepy Hollow, NY) is a curious American composer turned creative alchemist.
 She writes with an experimental flair that is at once familiar and alien, and her work regularly blends the lines between disciplines and discrete art forms.
-Her music explores such themes as landscape, disappearing, insecurity, resolve, and image.
-She holds a Bachelor of Music from Butler University in composition and theory, and has studied traditional and electronic composition with Drs.
+Her work is an exploration of communication, primarily between humans and our natural neighbors (plants, fungi, animals, and finding our place within ecosystems).
+She holds a Masters of Music in composition from Western Michigan University and a Bachelor of Music from Butler University in composition.
+Gabrielle has studied traditional and electronic composition with Drs.
 Lisa Coons, Christopher Biggs, Frank Felice and Michael Schelle.

 Gabrielle’s works have been featured across the US and Europe.
-She has been honored with residencies at Listhus in Iceland, Arts Letters and Numbers in New York, and NES in Iceland, Convergence in Indianapolis, and has participated in several festivals, including Impulse New Music, EMM, Skammdegi, and A!
+She has been honored with residencies at United Plant Savers in Ohio, Port Austin AiR in Michigan, Listhus in Iceland, Arts Letters and Numbers in New York, NES in Iceland, Convergence in Indianapolis, and has participated in several festivals, including the Ammerman Symposium, MOXsonic, Impulse New Music, EMM, Skammdegi, and A!
 Festival.
-Gabrielle’s striking and welcoming compositions have been highlighted by the artistic talents of Elizabeth A. Baker, Ashley Walters, Kory Reeder, Ascending Duo, Circuit721, Sotto Voce, Nicholas Tolle, Verdant Vibes, and others.
-Gabrielle is currently pursuing the second academic year of her Masters of Music in composition at Western Michigan University, and serves as a graduate teaching assistant across several departments.
+Gabrielle’s striking and welcoming compositions have been highlighted by the artistic talents of Shanna Pranaitis, Forward Motion, Elizabeth A. Baker, Ashley Walters, Kory Reeder, Ascending Duo, Circuit721, Sotto Voce, Nicholas Tolle, Verdant Vibes, and others.
+She is also a well-known figure in the mycology and foraging communities, and lectures widely about sustainability, edible wild plants and fungi, identification, and environmental activism.

 Statement on Creative Alchemy